Acupuncture for Plantar Fasciitis

 When you choose to have acupuncture treatment, Vonda inserts acupuncture needles in carefully targeted points along the energy pathways, called meridians, that are associated with your heel pain.
 The needles restore the balance of energy, strengthening the body’s natural healing ability.
 Additionally, acupuncture needles trigger events in your nervous system that lead to the release of your body’s natural pain killers.

-If you need relief from heel pain, call Soul Potential Acupuncture & Wellness or book an appointment online.
+If you need relief from heel pain, call Castle Pines Acupuncture & Wellness or book an appointment online.